midhunkalarikkal/FullDomain/Notes/MongoDB.md

 3. Atomic updates
 4. Improved query performance
 5. Schema flexibility
-6. `Denormalization` -> process of intentionally adding redundancy to a database by storing related data together in a single place.
+6. `Denormalization` -> Denormalization is the process of intentionally adding redundancy to a database by storing related data together in a single table or place.
 7. Easier `serialization` and `deserialization` `serialisation` -> Converting a programming language's object (like a JavaScript object) into a format that can be stored in MongoDB (like BSON, a binary JSON format).